mikerr/esp-euc/README.md

 ## Requirements:

 - TTGO T-Display ESP32 LCD
-- Ninebot ONE S2 wheel!
+- Ninebot ONE wheel .. currently supports A1/A2/S1/S2

 ## Usage: